 Place the butter, chocolate, cocoa powder and sugar in the top of a double boiler or a heat-proof bowl.
 Set over a pot of simmering water and melt together, stirring occasionally.
 When everything is almost melted, take bowl off the pot and set on a trivet.
 Stir until the mixture is smooth and let cool for a few minutes.

 Stir in the beaten eggs and vanilla, followed by the flour and salt.
 Finally, add in the cranberries and walnuts if using.

 Using a piping bag or simply a measuring teaspoon, fill the petit four cups about 3/4 of the way.
 Bake for 10 minutes.
-If using the chocolate rosebuds, set one atop each miniature brownie, and then remove them all to a mesh cooling rack.
+If using the chocolate rosebuds, set one atop each miniature brownie while they're still warm, and then remove them all to a mesh cooling rack.
 The heat will adhere the chocolates.

 If making ahead, you can freeze these with the chocolates on them, but handle them gently.
 Remove from the freezer a few hours before serving.
 Occasionally some of the chocolate toppings come loose, but it’s not generally a problem and I just set them back on.
 Or, you could freeze the brownie bites unadorned and decorate them once they’ve thawed.